-The purge chute is located in the back of the oven.
-Purged material debris is guided down from the tip wipe assemblies to the bottom of the oven chamber via the purge chute.
-Material debris exits the purge chute via an opening at the bottom of the chute and then accumulates in the bottom of the oven chamber.
-Accumulated material debris should always be cleaned on a weekly basis, or as needed if excessive accumulation occurs, see "Cleaning the Oven Chamber" (page 170) for instructions.
+Purged material collects on the right side of the oven.
+Purged material debris falls from the tip wipe assemblies to the bottom of the oven chamber.
+Accumulated material debris should always be cleaned on a weekly basis, or as needed if excessive accumulation occurs, see "Cleaning the Oven Chamber" (page 189) for instructions.

-Figure 9: Purge Chute Location
+Figure 9: Oven Chamber Cleaning Location